 Cost of living adjustments are provided at the discretion of the General Assembly.
 Retirements are based on a factor of the number of years' service and hire date multiplied by the average of the highest five years' earnings.
-Reduced benefits are based on factors of both of these components.
+Reduced benefits are based on factors of both components.
 Participating employees become eligible to receive the health insurance benefit after at least 180 months of service.
 Death benefits are provided for both death after retirement and death prior to retirement.
 Death benefits after retirement are \$5,000 in lump sum.
 Five years' service is required for death benefits prior to retirement and the employee must have suffered a duty-related death.
-The decedent's beneficiary will receive the higher of the normal death benefit and \$10,000 plus 25% of the decedent's monthly final rate of pay up to 40% for all dependent children.
-Five years of service is required for non-service related disability benefits.
+The decedent's beneficiary will receive the higher of the normal death benefit and \$10,000 plus 25% of the decedent's monthly final rate of pay and any dependent child will receive 10% of the decedent's monthly final rate of pay up to 40% for all dependent children.
+Five years of service is required for non-service - related disability benefits.